twilio/twilio-chat-js-cordova-example/README.md

 4. try to build your Android project with `cordova build android`

 ### iOS setup
-1. add iOS platform to your project: `cordova platform add iOS`
+1. add iOS platform to your project: `cordova platform add ios`
 2. do the `pod install` inside `platform/ios/` folder
 3. open `<your-project-name>.xcworkspace` file with XCode:
   * add signing profile (we recommend to use automatic signing) to your project
   * enable Push in Capabilities section
-4. try to build your iOS project with `cordova build iOS`
+4. try to build your iOS project with `cordova build ios`

 ## Running the app
 1. do the `npm install` to install all necessary packages